SamChang03/AIC_2023/HW1/README.md

 # HW1
-This homework help us get familiar with the HSPICE tool.
+This homework helps us get familiar with the HSPICE tool.
 The topic include
 1. Analyze with Diode Connected Structure
 2. Drain Current
 3. Body Effect